devopsgroup-io/vagrant-digitalocean/README.md

 - `provider.private_networking` - A boolean flag indicating whether to
   a private network interface (if the region supports private networking).
 It defaults to `false`.
-- `backups_enabled` - A boolean flag indicating whether to enable backups for the droplet.
+- `provider.backups_enabled` - A boolean flag indicating whether to enable backups for the droplet.
 It defaults to `false`.
 - `provider.ssh_key_name` - A string representing the name to use when creating a Digital Ocean SSH key for droplet authentication.
 It defaults to `Vagrant`.